VCL-HNU/RFENet/README.md

 Download the dataset, and change the dataset_path in utils/params.py, data/supported_datasets.py and scripts/eval_meshes.py

 ### 3. Training
+For template generation, please refer to the scripts/create_template_and_store.py

 The default implementation details are in the utils/params.py.
 Please update the paths within it before training.

 python3 main.py --train